Template Rendering (Jinja2)

 request,

-"index.html", # HTML template name in resources/templates/html/
+"index.html", # HTML template name in resources/html/

 context=context